 - 1. Make sure you're signed in with the same Apple ID on your Mac and iPad. - 2.
-Use one of the following connections: - Wireless: Make sure your Mac and your iPad have Wi-Fi and Bluetooth turned on.
+Use one of the following connections: - Wireless: Make sure you've turned on Wi-Fi and Bluetooth on your Mac, and you've turned on Wi-Fi and Bluetooth on your iPad.
 They need to be within Bluetooth range of one another (about 33 feet or 10 meters). - USB: Connect your Mac and iPad using the appropriate USB cable. - 3.
-On your Mac, choose Apple menu \ > System Preferences, click Displays -, then choose your iPad from the pop-up menu at the bottom left.
+On your Mac, do one of the following: - macOS Ventura: Choose Apple menu > System Settings, click Displays , click + ✓, then select your iPad from the list below "Mirror or extend to." - macOS 10.15 to 15.2: Choose Apple menu > System Preferences, click Displays click Add Display, then select your iPad from the list below "Mirror or extend to."